HPV - Genital Warts

 Human papillomavirus (HPV) affects nearly 80 million Americans, and an estimated 14 million new cases of the virus are reported each year, according to the Centers for Disease Control and Prevention, or CDC.
 There are over 100 subtypes of the virus, characterized as low-risk or high-risk based on their cancer-causing potential.
 Genital warts are among the world’s most common sexually transmitted diseases.
 Current treatment options for genital warts consist of ablative procedures that cut, burn or freeze the warts but do not address the underlying viral infection, and there are no currently approved oral or topical prescription products indicated for the treatment of genital warts with a direct anti-viral mechanism of action.

 SB206 is first-in-class, topical antiviral gel in clinical development for the treatment of viral skin infections such as external genital and perianal warts caused by HPV.
 SB206 demonstrated statistically significant results in a Phase 2 dose-ranging clinical trial.
-Phase 3 clinical development is expected to begin in the first half of 2018.

 Clinical Trial Results